 - Commingled Large Cap Equity Funds The objective of these index funds is to invest in securities and collective funds that together are designed to track the performance of the Russell 1000[®]. - Commingled Global Equity Funds The fund in this category is an actively managed, multi-capitalization fund focused on attractively priced companies with strong and/or improving financial productivity.
 The fund invests in listed global equity securities located in both developed and emerging markets. - Commingled Emerging Markets Equity Funds The fund invests in common stocks and other forms of equity investments issued by emerging market companies of all sizes to obtain long-term capital appreciation. - Commingled Global Fixed Income Funds The fund seeks to generate strong risk-adjusted returns from the global bond markets.
-The strategy focuses on selecting securities with attractive valuations in countries with stable to improving structural outlooks and growth trajectories. - Commingled Emerging Markets Debt Funds The fund invests in fixed income securities of "emerging" or developing countries to achieve high current income and long-term capital growth. - Private Equity Partnerships This type includes investments in limited partnerships, which generally include the following strategies: buyouts, venture capital, mezzanine, distressed debt, growth equity and special situations.
+The strategy focuses on selecting securities with attractive valuations in countries with stable to improving structural outlooks and growth trajectories. - Commingled Emerging Markets Debt Funds The fund invests in fixed income securities of "emerging" or developing countries to achieve high current income and long-term capital growth. - Private Equity and Debt Partnerships This type includes investments in limited partnerships, which generally include the following strategies: buyouts, venture capital, mezzanine, distressed debt, growth equity and special situations.
 These investments have an approximate life of 10 years and are considered illiquid.
 Redemptions are restricted over the life of the partnership.
 During the life of the partnerships, distributions are received as underlying partnership investments are realized.
-As of June 30, 2020, it is probable that all of the investments in this type will be sold at an amount different from the NAV per share of the plan's ownership interest in partners' capital. - Commingled Global Asset Allocation Funds This type consists of funds with an unconstrained, non-benchmark oriented investment approach that invest in actively managed mutual funds including developed and emerging bonds and stocks, real estate, commodities, and absolute-return oriented strategies.
-The objective of this strategy is to provide maximum real return with preservation of capital.
+As of June 30, 2021, it is probable that all of the investments in this type will be sold at an amount different from the NAV per share of the plan's ownership interest in partners' capital. - Infrastructure This type invests in assets which provide essential services or facilities to a community such as schools, hospitals, transportation, distribution, communication, power generation, water and waste management.
+These investments can include limited partnerships and commingled funds and are considered illiquid.
+The investment seeks to provide long-term risk-adjusted returns, a stable income stream and inflatation protection. - Commingled Multi-Asset Class Solutions Funds This type of fund typically has an unconstrained, non-benchmark oriented investment approach with investments across various asset classes.
+It may invest in, but is not limited to, equities, fixed income, inflation-linked bonds, currencies and commodities.
+The objective is to provide attractive returns in any type of economic environments.

-- Commingled Better Beta Funds This fund invests in a broad mix of asset classes including, but not limited to, currencies, fixed income, inflation linked bonds, equities and commodity markets.
-The objective is to provide attractive returns in any type of economic environment. - Commingled Real Estate Equity Funds One of the funds in this category actively manages a core portfolio of U.S. equity real estate investments to maximize income.
+- Hedge Funds Opportunistic This is an alternative type of strategy with a typical return objective of cash plus a premium.
+It invests across different asset classes. - Commingled Real Estate Equity Funds One of the funds in this category actively manages a core portfolio of U.S. equity real estate investments to maximize income.
 The second fund in this category seeks to provide a moderate level of current income and high residual property appreciation by investing in a balanced mix of stabilized value-added properties with appreciation potential.
 The third fund in this category invests primarily in U.S. well-leased retail, warehouse, storage, and residential properties with a focus on income. - Private Real Estate This fund is a limited partnership that makes secondary investments in various types of real estate and real estate related entities, such as commingled real estate funds, limited partnerships, joint ventures, real estate operating companies and non-traded REIT vehicles.